mooniak/stick-no-bills-font/README.md

-STICK NO BILLS™ Font
+STICK NO BILLS Font
 ===================

-STICK NO BILLS™ - was developed as the bespoke Libre typeface of [Stick No Bills™ Poster Gallery](http://sticknobillsonline.com/) in Galle, Sri Lanka.
+STICK NO BILLS - was developed as the bespoke Libre typeface of [Stick No Bills Poster Gallery](http://sticknobillsonline.com/) in Galle, Sri Lanka.
 The font supports Latin, Sinhala and Tamil languages.

 Martyn Hodges developed the first drawings for the typeface for uppercase.
 In February 2015, Meg Baber, co-founder of Stick No Bills gallery, commissioned Mooniak took up the project in 2015 and is working on further refining and developing a comprehensive font with support for more languages.
 STICK NO BILLS family contains six weights from Extra Light to Extra Bold intended for headlines.